 Multiple Conditional Section Merge

-If you would like to have one checkbox field that refers to multiple conditional merge sections in template, you can see this use case article for more detail: Checkbox Field that Refers to Multiple Conditional Merge Sections Within a Template
+If you would like to have one checkbox field that refers to multiple conditional merge sections in a template, see this use case article for more detail: Checkbox Field that Refers to Multiple Conditional Merge Sections Within a Template

 Merge Field or Related List Into Document